wdurno/jupyter-hub/README.md

 5. Build with `build.sh`
 6. AKS public load balancers will automatically procure a public IP.
 You can modify the URI from there.
 7. Add users with Azure Active Directory.
+8. Server image can be modified through editting the hub's configmap